- How We Help

 If you or someone you know is considering suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255 or chat live at www.suicidepreventionlifeline.org.
 If you’re in Kansas or Missouri, you can also call KVC Hospitals at 913-890-7468 to find children’s psychiatric treatment near you.

 According to the American Foundation for Suicide Prevention, more than 48,344 people died by suicide in 2018.
 That’s nearly 1 person every 11 minutes.
-Suicide has become a major public health issue and families across the United States are in crisis as suicide has become the second leading cause of death for people ages 10 to 34.
+Suicide has become a major public health issue and families across the United States are in crisis as suicide has become the second leading cause of death for people aged 10 to 34.

 All of these factors create an immediate need for families to know the warning signs associated with suicidal thoughts and to know how to access treatment when a child is experiencing a mental health emergency.

 There is a common belief that someone who thinks about or attempts suicide has a mental health disorder.
 However, in 2016, more than half (54%) of people who died by suicide did not have a known mental health condition.
 Also, there is rarely one single factor that causes someone to consider suicide.
 Some of the issues that can contribute to suicide include substance use, trauma, untreated mental illness, physical health, financial stress, legal issues, housing, relationships and more.